 In case your dog keeps on sneezing, try this:

-- Massage his throat with your fingertips.
+- First, massage its throat with your fingertips.

 - If this doesn’t work, try to give him some water to drink.

 Your vet may prescribe you the best treatment.

-You don’t need to worry about your dog sneezing on its back, but you have to be careful and be a keen observer, as sneezing sometimes indicates underlying problems.
+You don’t need to worry about your dog sneezing on its back, but you must be keen because sneezing sometimes indicates underlying problems.

 Just be careful and educate yourself and remain vigilant!

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.